 Optus MVNO plans under $20

 If you're in the market for an Optus MVNO, it's safe to assume you're after a bargain on a Postpaid or Prepaid SIM plan.
-There are currently 10 Optus MVNOs that are offering plans under $20 per month and we've listed the five most popular deals below.
+There are currently 10 Optus MVNOs that are offering plans under $20 per month and we've listed the six most popular deals below.

 Find the best on the best network

 If you're not happy with your Optus 4G or 5G coverage, you might be in the market for an affordable MVNO that runs on the Telstra network.
 Follow the link below to find our top picks.

 The best Optus MVNO providers in Australia

 There's no single provider on the Optus network that'll meet all possible needs, but there are some pretty standout options available for those with specific ones.

 Two names you might have seen crop up multiple times in the widgets above are Dodo and Moose Mobile.
 Both are fairly well-established brands that offer solid value and connectivity at prices that are significantly cheaper than ever Optus' own cheapest mobile plan.
 In short, you don't need to dig too deeply into the details here to see why these two Optus MVNOs are popular.